Busola is a Data Analyst, Market Researcher and Consumer Behaviour…

 This research is distributed periodically to employees to gauge their satisfaction levels and understand the reasoning behind their ratings.
 Rather than using one specific metric or question, this research asks a variety of questions around the following themes;

 - Effectiveness of management

 - Flexibility in role

 - Communication skills of the management

 Once the survey has been completed, it is essential that the company and employees are committed to acting upon the feedback received.
-For Employee Satisfaction Research to be effective, the work environment must be changed in line with employees’ responses.
+For staff satisfaction research to be effective, the work environment must be changed in line with employees’ responses.

 Contact Versa Research your trusted data, research & consulting partner!